jangler/faunatone/docs/keymaps.md

 notation, and interval.
 For example, the line `R, F-, 4/3` binds the R key to an interval of 4/3 (an ascending just fourth), and that interval is to be displayed as `F-5` when in octave 5.
 Lines that start with `#` are ignored by the loader.
-The equivalent MIDI input mapping would be written `m65, F-, 4/3`.
+The equivalent MIDI input mapping would be written as `m65, F-, 4/3`.

 The keymap loader is able to "fill in the blanks" in a few ways: